Philippines National Flower – Jasminum sambac

 There are also legends surrounding Sampaguita, the most popular is about Lakambini and Lakam Galing.
 Lakam Galing is a warrior, and before he went into battle, they pledge their love for each other by saying “Sumpa kita” (roughly in English as “(I) Oath (myself to) You”).
 Lakam Galing died, and Lakambini mourned his death till her death.
 Soon, white flowers grew on her grave symbolizing her loyalty, love, and purity (of heart).

-Trivia: Did you know… It was an American, Governor-General Frank Murphy that announced Sampguita as the Philippines National Flower?
-Now you know!
+Trivia: Did you know… It was an American, Governor-General Frank Murphy, that announced Sampaguita as the Philippines National Flower?

 There is also a Japanese anime game entitled “Sampaguita” which is available on Sony Playstation.
 The elders also tell their grand children how they use Sampaguita to treat their wounds and bites especially during wars and when the country is heavily forested.
 Sampguita blooms all year round in the Philippines but with a life of only almost 24 hours.
 The next day, new Sampaguita flowers bloom and scents the environment, signalling a new and fresh day for the Filipino people.

 Back to: ASEAN National Flowers.